23rd

 Bathery is easily accessible from Gundlupete of Karnataka through Bandipur

-Tiger Reserve and National Park forest. ( Please note this route is closed
+Tiger Reserve and National Park forest.
+(Please note this route is closed

-during night times for the movement of animals. ).
+during nighttime for the movement of animals.)

 From